integration01/cloud-engineers/EXACS-README.md

 * Ashburn IAD - 172.16.100.0/24
 * Phoenix PHX - 172.17.100.0/24

-Your VCN should exist somewhere in the 10.0.0.0/8 range.
-This is enormous, so please define a MUCH smaller subnet that will route to the DRG.
+IMPORTANT: Your VCN should exist somewhere in the *10.0.0.0/8* or *11.0.0.0/8* ranges.
+These are enormous, so please define a MUCH smaller VCN that will route to the DRG.
-Example:

 ![VCN-Subnet](images/VCN-Small-Subnet.png)